threenine/Threenine.Data/docs/readonly-repository.md

 # Read Only Repository

-Threenine.Data supports readonly repository which enable retrieving data from from Entity Framework without the addiitional over head of the EF core query tracking.
+Threenine.Data supports readonly repository which enable retrieving data from from Entity Framework without the additional over head of the EF core query tracking.

 Tracking behavior controls if Entity Framework Core will keep information about an entity instance in its change tracker.
 If an entity is tracked,